-The mission of the Thea Bowman AHANA and Intercultural Center is to support the undergraduate community, with a particular focus on AHANA, multicultural students and multiracial students in navigating college life.
+The mission of the Thea Bowman AHANA and Intercultural Center is to support the undergraduate community, with a particular focus on AHANA, multicultural, multiracial, and OTE students in navigating college life.
 We strive to promote a welcoming environment that fosters holistic development.

 Our vision is to promote equity, build community, and support opportunity.